-This chapter presents the company's 2008 IRP action plan, which identifies the steps the company will take during the next two to four years to implement the plan covering the 10-year resource acquisition time frame, 2009-2018.
-Associated with the action plan is an acquisition path analysis that anticipates major regulatory actions expected during the action plan time horizon and other events that could materially impact resource acquisition strategies.
+PacifiCorp's 2008 IRP action plan identifies the steps the Company will take during the next two to four years to implement the plan, covering the 10-year resource acquisition time frame, 2009-2018.
+Associated with the action plan is an acquisition path analysis that anticipates potential major regulatory actions expected during the action plan time horizon and other events that could materially impact resource acquisition strategies.

-The resources included in the preferred portfolio were used to help define the actions included in the action plan, focusing on the size, timing, and type of resources needed to meet load obligations and state regulatory requirements.
-This resource combination was determined to be the lowest cost on a risk-adjusted basis and accounting for (1) several cost, risk and supply reliability measures, (2) significant regulatory uncertainty, and (3) the company's recent decision to not pursue a 2012 combined-cycle gas plant and acquire alternative resources to address the resulting capacity deficits.
+The resources included in the 2008 IRP preferred portfolio were used to help define the actions included in the action plan, focusing on the size, timing, and type of resources needed to meet load obligations and current and potential future state regulatory requirements.
+The preferred portfolio resource combination was determined to be the lowest cost on a risk-adjusted basis accounting for cost, risk, reliability, and regulatory uncertainty.